Chen861368/Adaptive-Physics-Informed-System-Modeling/README.md

 # Adaptive Physics-Informed System Modeling (APSM)

 **Code for preprint Paper** "Adaptive Physics-Informed System Modeling for Online Structural Dynamic Simulation"

+If you're interested in learning more about my research, a brief introduction of **my personal research homepage** can be found on [GitHub](https://github.com/Chen861368/Personal-Research-Path).

 ---

 #### Paper Abstract